wiryls/pkg/README.md

-# pkg
+# Introduction

-some interesting Golang code that comes to my mind.
+This repository contains some strange Golang code that comes to my mind.